msveshnikov/cyberia/docs/competitor_analysis.md

 -   Limited creative freedom compared to modern games
 -   Microtransaction-heavy model

-### Comparison to IsoCraft.online:
+### Comparison to Cyberia.fun:

-IsoCraft modernizes the isometric social game concept with AI generation and an infinite map, potentially offering more creative freedom and a fresher experience than Habbo Hotel.
+Cyberia modernizes the isometric social game concept with AI generation and an infinite map, potentially offering more creative freedom and a fresher experience than Habbo Hotel.

 ## 5. The Sandbox